Opening Doors Shadow Scheme

 Participants from Edinburgh North and Leith can shadow local councillors, MPs, MSPs, and other community leaders.
 Activities vary depending on individual interests but participants generally spend four to six days over the course of up to two months.
 You will get the chance to observe debates in council or parliament but you can also follow politicians & community leaders on their daily tasks.
 We ask participants and politicians to keep a diary recording what they learn from each other.

 Who can take part in the shadow scheme?

 Opening Doors is open to anyone interested in local democracy.
 You do not have to be a member of any political party to take part.

-As the scheme is sponsored by Edinburgh North and Leith branch of the Labour Party we mainly work with Labour politicians but other placements are possible and we have arranged interesting shadowing partnerships with other community groups and environmental organisations.
+The scheme began with support and sponsorship by Edinburgh North and Leith branch of the Labour Party.
+Since then the cross-party scheme has worked mainly with local politicians in parliament and city council, but other placements are possible and we have arranged interesting shadowing partnerships with other community groups and environmental organisations.

 If you are interested in taking part please contact:

 Fay Young, Leith Open Space co-ordinator